 There are even harsher penalties if the individual who is driving has put a young passenger in harm’s way.
 When a driver has a passenger 16 years or younger in the car at the time of their offense, the following will occur:

-The Michigan OWI defense attorneys at the Schwartz Law Group have extensive experience helping those who have been charged with an OWI, DUI, or OWVI crimes in Michigan.
+The Michigan OWI defense attorneys at the Schwartz Criminal Defense Firm have extensive experience helping those who have been charged with an OWI, DUI, or OWVI crimes in Michigan.
 We know how complex these cases are to litigate and we have the resources and the compassion to fight for our clients’ rights.

-The Birmingham drunk driving defense attorneys at the Schwartz Law Group are fully invested in examining every detail of each individual DUI case we see.
+The Birmingham drunk driving defense attorneys at the Schwartz Criminal Defense Firm are fully invested in examining every detail of each individual DUI case we see.
 We know how to seek out opportunities to pursue the best possible resolution for your case.

-Call the Schwartz Law Group today and we can discuss your OWI/OWVI situation during a free consultation.
+Call the Schwartz Criminal Defense Firm today and we can discuss your OWI/OWVI situation during a free consultation.
 Our talented and knowledgeable Michigan criminal defense attorneys can be contacted at (248) 266-8720.